mbernste/mbernste.github.io/_posts/2023-05-29-matrix_spaces.md

 The intrinsic dimensionality of matrix spaces
 ----------------------------------------------

+The intrinsic dimensionality of the row space, column space, and null space are also related to one another and tell us alot about the matrix itself.

+**Rank: the intrinsic dimensionality of the row and column space**

 In the previous example matrix, we notice that the row space could be described by a hyperplane in $\mathbb{R}^3$ and thus, it's [intrinsic dimensionality](https://mbernste.github.io/posts/intrinsic_dimensionality/) is only two.
 The column space spanned all of $\mathbb{R}^2$ and thus, it's intrinsic dimensionality is two as well.
 Recall, the intrinsic dimensionality of a set of vectors is given by the maximal number of linearly independent vectors in the set.
 With this in mind, we can form the following definitions:

 <span style="color:#0060C6">**Definition 3 (column rank):** Given a matrix $\boldsymbol{A} \in \mathbb{R}^{m \times n}$, the **column rank** of $\boldsymbol{A}$ is the maximum sized subset of the columns of $\boldsymbol{A}$ that are linearly independent.</span>